dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 replacement release.
 The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path.

+Default-runtime failure policy:

+- Foreground CLI/API runs do not probe sidecar resources.
+- Explicit sidecar runs require a running sidecar, or `--sidecar-start` / `Options.sidecar_start = True` to start one.
+- Metadata-only wheels and unsupported platforms fail explicit sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit unless an operator supplies `histdatacom-sidecar start --executable /path/to/temporal`.
+- The runtime never silently falls back from an explicit sidecar request to foreground execution.

 ## Runtime Model